Dermarest Psoriasis Skin Treatment

 Brand Name: Acnevir, Compound W, DermalZone, Dermarest Psoriasis Skin Treatment, Dr Scholl's Callus Removers, Dr Scholl's Clear Away Wart Remover, Dr Scholl's Corn Removers, Freezone Corn Remover, Keralyt, Mediplast, Oxy Face Scrub, Salex, Scalpicin Scalp Relief, Stri-Dex, UltraSal-ER, Wart Remover

-What is Dermarest Psoriasis Skin Treatment (salicylic acid topical)?
+What is Dermarest Psoriasis Skin Treatment?

 There are many brands and forms of salicylic acid available.
 Not all brands are listed on this leaflet.